Hepheoluwah/myportfolio/README.md

 - **About Me**: A brief introduction about who I am and what I do.
 - **Projects Showcase**: A gallery of projects with descriptions, technologies used, and live/demo links.
-- **Experience Section**:Highlights my professional experience in software engineering, showcasing key roles, responsibilities, and achievements.
+- **Experience Section**: Highlights my professional experience in software engineering, showcasing key roles, responsibilities, and achievements.
 - **Education Section**: Displays my educational background and certifications, providing insight into my formal training and qualifications.
 - **Skills Section**: A list of my technical skills.
 - **Contact Form**: Allows visitors to send me messages directly.